 Warm Light Woods Mesa and Denver.
 Mesa is one of the most affordable backgrounds in the line.
-Made on a plywood base and works great as a base.
-If the task is to save as much as possible, then I recommend taking von Mesa (light wood) + Reus (dark wood).
+Made on a plywood base, and works great as a base.
+If the task is to save as much as possible, I recommend taking von Mesa (light wood) + Reus (dark wood).

 Denver light warm wood.
-A beautiful light oak background, it is easy to shoot kinfolk style pictures on it, it is great friends with dishes from HM home and Zara home.
-Please do not be intimidated by the term "warm".
-Denver is absolutely not yellow in the frame and with minimal post-processing it is easy to take it into a colder shade.
+It is easy to shoot kinfolk-style pictures on a beautiful light oak background; it is great friends with dishes from HM home and Zara home.
+Please do not be intimidated by the term “warm.”
+Denver is not yellow in the frame, and with minimal post-processing, it is easy to take it into a colder shade.

 Dark Concrete Background.
 Seville Or Metz

 Seville is a cold black solid color background with a delicate texture.
-Works well as a dark background at a 90-degree angle, works well as a background.
-Will pair well with Sacramento.
-The background has a peculiarity - in artificial light it can give a glare.
-This is a feature of dark backgrounds and hard artificial light.
+It works well as a dark background at a 90-degree angle, works well as a background, it Will pair well with Sacramento.
+The background has a peculiarity – in artificial light, it can give a glare.
+It is a feature of dark backgrounds and hard artificial light.
 You will need to learn how to work with flags and reflectors.

 Dark Brown Wood

-Amsterdam is a classic textured wood with a cold chocolate shade.
-Works well with Metz or Sevilla as a backdrop.
+Amsterdam is a classic textured wood with a cold chocolate shade; it works well with Metz or Sevilla as a backdrop.

 Melbourne and Rouen

-Melbourne - a cool backdrop and imitation of a wall in some beautiful loft.
-It looks very neat and tidy in the frame, does not create a feeling of chaos in the photo and does not draw attention to itself.
-Works well with Manchester, Beijing.
+Melbourne – a fantastic backdrop and imitation of a wall in some beautiful loft.
+It looks elegant and tidy in the frame, does not create a feeling of chaos in the photo, and does not draw attention to itself; it works well with Manchester, Beijing.

-Rouen - light gray-brown gradient background.
-Thanks to the neat gradient, you can shoot in light and dark areas and get completely different frames.
-Pairs well with Metz and Beijing.
+Rouen – light gray-brown gradient background.
+Thanks to the neat gradient, you can shoot in light and dark areas and get completely different frames – it pairs well with Metz and Beijing.

 How to Combine Backgrounds?

 Choose a combination of textures so that there are backgrounds on the same board that you will not shoot together.
 The backgrounds that are least suitable for shooting with each other.
-It is best to combine dark + light textures, or backgrounds of different temperatures (cold + warm) on one board.
+Combining dark + light textures or backgrounds of different temperatures (cold + warm) on one board is best.

-For example, in dark Amsterdam, you are more likely to use Metz as a backdrop, rather than Beijing.
-If you want a ready-made solution, then a good basic set with a big bias in warm shades:
+For example, in dark Amsterdam, you are more likely to use Metz as a backdrop than Beijing.
+If you want a ready-made solution, then an excellent basic set with a considerable bias in warm shades: